 Raywick is very much a car-oriented city.
 This is because the population of Raywick isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small city, Raywick does not have a public transit system used by locals to get to and from work.
+Raywick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Raywick have a very low rate of college education: just 6.19% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Raywick has a very low overall level of education: only 6.19% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Raywick in 2022 was $31,322, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $125,288 for a family of four.
 However, Raywick contains both very wealthy and poor people as well.